Solution Architect vs Developer Associate

 AWS Certified Developer and the AWS Certified Solutions Architect exam are associate-level certification exams offered by AWS — and are popular first exam choices for IT pros who want to transition into cloud-related careers.

 If you are new to the cloud or the AWS ecosystem, it can be confusing to pick the best starting point.
 And despite their names, these certificates alone won't help you get a job as a solution architect or a developer.
 The good news is the skills you develop as you prepare for the exams can open a variety of career paths for you.
+The even better new is that we provide all the AWS training needed to help you succeed.

 While there is an overlap of topics between AWS Certified Developer and the AWS Certified Solutions Architect exams, there are meaningful differences between these two exams — and how they help further your career in the cloud.
 This article will help you pick the right first exam for your career goals.